quoctran98/Online-Aquarium/docs/socketio.md

 Clients will connect on page load.

-- `my_cursor` - Clients send their cursor position to the server.
-The message is a JSON object with the following fields:
+- `tap` - The client will send a message to the server when they click on the aquarium **without using a tool**.
+The message is a JSON object with the following fields.
+The whole JSON object is put into the command queue (with the command `tap`) for the main aquarium simulation loop to process.
     - `username` - The username of the client sending the message.
-    - `x` - The x-coordinate of the cursor.
+    - `x` - The x-coordinate of the tap.
-    - `y` - The y-coordinate of the cursor.
+    - `y` - The y-coordinate of the tap.
-    - `event` - The event that triggered the cursor update ("mousemove", "mousedown", or "disconnect").

-- `update_cursor` - Broadcasts the current position of a single cursor in the aquarium as a JSON object with the same fields as the data sent in the `my_cursor` message.

-- `user_connected` - Broadcasts the username of a client that has connected to the server.
-The message just the username of the client that connected.
-For now usernames are just the socket id.

-- `user_disconnected` - Broadcasts the username of a client that has disconnected from the server.
-The message just the username of the client that disconnected.
-For now usernames are just the socket id.
+    - `timestamp` - The time the tap was made (in milliseconds since epoch).

-- `click` - The client will send a message to the server when they click on an item in the aquarium.
+- `pickup` - The client will send a message to the server when they click on an item the aquarium **to pick up a coin (or other thing)**.
 The message is a JSON object with the following fields.
-The whole JSON object is put into the command queue for the main aquarium simulation loop to process.
+The whole JSON object is put into the command queue (with the command `pickup`) for the main aquarium simulation loop to process.
+    - `thing_label` - The label of the thing being picked up.
     - `username` - The username of the client sending the message.
+    - `x` - The x-coordinate of the coin pickup.
-    - `label` - The label of the item clicked on.
+    - `y` - The y-coordinate of the coin pickup.
     - `timestamp` - The time the coin was picked up (in milliseconds since epoch).

-- `feed` - Broadcasts a message to feed the fishes in the aquarium.
+- `use` - The client will send a message to the server when they click on the aquarium **using a tool**.
+This shouldn't be used for no tool, but the event can handle it.
 The message is a JSON object with the following fields.
-The whole JSON object is put into the command queue for the main aquarium simulation loop to process.
+The whole JSON object is put into the command queue (with the command `use`) for the main aquarium simulation loop to process.
+    - `tool` - The tool the client is using (this determines the action to take, null or None if no tool).
     - `username` - The username of the client sending the message.
+    - `x` - The x-coordinate of the tool use.
+    - `y` - The y-coordinate of the tool use.
+    - `timestamp` - The time the coin was picked up (in milliseconds since epoch).

+- `select` - The client will send a message to the server when they **select a tool from the shelf**.
+This is mainly used so other clients can render a cursor.
+The message is a JSON object with the following fields. *This event is verified then rebroadcasted to all clients connected to this namespace.*
+    - `tool` - The tool_type (string) the client is selecting. (null or None if no tool).
+    - `username` - The username of the client sending the message.
+    - `timestamp` - The time the tool was selected (in milliseconds since epoch).

+- `cursor` - Clients send their cursor position to the server.
+The message is a JSON object with the following fields. *This event is verified then rebroadcasted to all clients connected to this namespace.*
+    - `event` - The event that triggered the cursor update ("mousemove", "mousedown", or "disconnect").
-    - `food` - The type of food to feed the fishes (either "pellet" or "flake").
+    - `username` - The username of the client sending the message.
-    - `x` - The x-coordinate of the food drop.
+    - `x` - The x-coordinate of the cursor.
-    - `y` - The y-coordinate of the food drop.
+    - `y` - The y-coordinate of the cursor.
+    - `timestamp` - The time the cursor was updated (in milliseconds since epoch).

 - `update_user` - Broadcasts the current state of a single user in the aquarium as a JSON object from the `summarize_public` method of the `User` class.

-### `interactions-auth` Namespace

-**For authenticated clients to interact with the aquarium**.
-This namespace is for the same purposes and has the same behavior as the `/interactions` namespace, but is only accessible to authenticated clients for actions that require authentication (like bidding on new fishes, betting, etc.).

-Clients will only connect if they are authenticated.
-Messages will be ignored if the client is not authenticated.

 ### `chat` Namespace